-res 140

-• Low Income Representative \boxtimes
+- Low Income Representative

-• Disabled Representative \boxtimes
+- Disabled Representative

-• Supportive Services Provider Representative \boxtimes
+- Supportive Services Provider Representative

-• Health Care Provider Representative \boxtimes
+- Health Care Provider Representative

-• Local Elected Officials \times
+- Local Elected Officials

-• Individuals with Leadership Experience in \boxtimes

-the Private and Voluntary Sectors
+- Individuals with Leadership Experience in the Private and Voluntary Sectors

 Explain any "No" answer.
 The Commission on Aging is the advisory council to the elected officials and the elected officials appoint several members to the Commission on Aging.
 They are available to meet with the Commission when requested.
-One of the members was previously an elected official.